AndersonThrasher/Midi_to_Images/README.md

 Each track in the MIDI file will be color coded red, green, or blue.

 Tiler.py takes these images and crops them into seperate smaller images of a specified length to be used as a dataset for training a generative image model (e.g. PixelCNN++).
-By default, Tiler.py will crop any notes with pitches outside of the range of the 88 keys on a piano.
-You may need to change this if you are using MIDI files with other instruments.
+By default, Tiler.py will crop any notes with pitches outside of the range of the 88 keys on a piano to create smaller iimages which will lead to faster training times.
+You may need to change this if you are using MIDI files with other instruments that have a greater range in pitch.

 Image_to_Midi.py converts a single image of height 128 to a MIDI file.